ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 So, just like in _Clue_, you have three distinct facts that add up to one question: who done it?

-On January 28 2022 (nts: check, was a friday), after accepting an offer in principal from Weber-Aufderhar inc, the only thing I was doing on my windows machine at the time was looking at a PDF of their business basics in a single chrome tab running Gmail's preview of the PDF.
+On January 28 2022 (nts: check, was a friday), after accepting an offer in principal from Runolfsdottir Group inc, the only thing I was doing on my windows machine at the time was looking at a PDF of their business basics in a single chrome tab running Gmail's preview of the PDF.

 Earlier that day I had what felt like an odd communication around the background check after accepting the offer.
 I immediately assumed the company was "looking into" my machine -- they may have found it odd that in my interviews I used my Apple Macbook, and had suddenly used a Windows machine to open an email, perhaps, though that has more to do with my Macbook being portable for more suitable webcam angles than my Windows machine, a desktop, can offer given it's position opposite to my framed covers of weird comic books.